Legend at Tulsa Hills receives second deficiency-free survey in a row

 Legend has a comprehensive hiring, onboarding, precepting, and ongoing education program, along with processes, including regional teams that support the education and quality monitoring initiatives the company has developed over the years.
 The systems and process taught when associates are hired and reinforced throughout their tenure, along with the quality reviews by Legend’s regional teams identify opportunities to improve processes.

-“All Legend Senior Living communities strive to operate survey ready every day,” Robison said.
+“All Legend Senior Living residences strive to operate survey ready every day,” Robison said.
 “This commitment turn provides the highest quality of care to the residents we serve.”